Effective date: February 1, 2016

 - The WCB will only reimburse functional conditioning treatment for customers after they have been unable to return to regular or modified work duties for at least four consecutive weeks.
 If the worker needs functional conditioning before then, the PT will contact the WCB.
 The WCB Physical Therapy Consultant will review the worker’s progress before making a decision.

 - The WCB will accept PTI’s or a Physical Therapy Initial Recurrent (PTIR) submitted for recurrent treatment (i.e., if primary care resumes after the customer was discharged more than 30 days prior or where the customer accesses primary care after a secondary or tertiary program).
-The CES or CM and the WCB Physical Therapy Consultant will review the report and advise the clinic if further treatment will be approved.
+The operations staff and the WCB Physical Therapy Consultant will review the report and advise the clinic if further treatment will be approved.

-- For all soft tissue injuries, the Case Manager (CM) will review the customer’s file at seven weeks post-injury to:
+- For all soft tissue injuries, the Operations staff will review the customer’s file at seven weeks post-injury to:

 - Evaluate the risk of prolonged recovery.